 The IAB Tech Lab officially launched its technical spec for California Consumer Privacy Act (CCPA) data deletion requests.
 The spec is part of the overall IAB CCPA Compliance Framework.

-At a high level, publishers can use this spec to comply with CCPA’s data deletion requirement by allowing users to request the deletion of their data through a button or link hosted on the publisher’s website.
-When a user requests their data be deleted, the request is signaled to vendors who then perform the deletion.
+Publishers can use this spec to comply with CCPA’s data deletion requirement by allowing users to request the deletion of their data.
+This can be done through a button or link hosted on the publisher’s website.
+When a user requests their data be deleted, the request is signaled to vendors who then performs the deletion.

-This is a win for companies in the advertising industry that are looking to comply with CCPA.
+This is a win for companies in the advertising industry obligated to comply with CCPA.
 They now have an easy way to propagate data deletion requests to their ad tech partners.

-Last year, the IAB Privacy and Compliance Unit, which includes representatives and experts from legal, public policy and technology companies, drafted the IAB CCPA Compliance Framework to help digital publishers and their supply chain partners comply with the CCPA.
+The IAB Privacy and Compliance Unit, which includes representatives and experts from legal, public policy and technology companies, drafted the IAB CCPA Compliance Framework.
+This framework helps digital publishers and their supply chain partners comply with the CCPA.

-The CCPA gives California residents a set of rights focused on their personal information.
+The CCPA provides California residents with a set of privacy rights focused to protect their personal information.
 These include the right to deletion:

-The IAB CCPA Compliance Framework creates a contractual relationship between digital properties and the downstream framework participants to enforce limitations on the use of data and mechanisms for accountability when a consumer opts-out of the sale of their information.
+The IAB CCPA Compliance Framework creates a contractual relationship between digital properties and the downstream framework participants.
+This enforces limitations on the use of data and mechanisms for accountability when a consumer opts-out of the sale of their information.